 - Limited durability compared to regular smartphones.

-- Issues with screen protection and non-standard sizes for accessories.
+- Screen protection issues and non-standard sizes for accessories.

 - Lack of optimized software for all applications.

 The foldable smartphone market is rapidly evolving, and 2025 has brought a number of innovations.
 Flagships from leading manufacturers demonstrate that the technology has reached a new level of maturity.
 Samsung continues to dominate with the most balanced offering, but competitors are quickly catching up to the leader.
-The progress of Google and Xiaomi is particularly impressive, as they have managed to offer unique advantages in their models.
+Particularly impressive is the progress of Google and Xiaomi, which have managed to offer unique advantages in their models.
 Motorola has focused on compactness and elegant design.

 |